mohdsauood/mohdsauood/README.md

 ## 🖐Hey there ,   I am [Mohamed Sauood](https://sauood.vercel.app/)
-### A full-stack developer currently living in Sharjah (UAE).
-I have immense ❤️ for modern designs and web technologies.
-I enjoy working with HTML5, CSS3, React.js.
-I like to fiddle with Next js and Google Apps Scripts in my free time.
+### A full-stack developer currently living in Sharjah (UAE).I am really ❤️ passionate about doing web development, it is in my opinion the best combination of logical programming and beautiful design.
+I enjoy working in Javascript eco system and like to fiddle with Next js and Google Apps Scripts in my free time.

 <br/>